-Though you could opt to just hop in a trash can full of ice, The Plunge Cold Plunge can offer a much more luxurious experience.
+Though you could just hop in a trash can full of ice, The Plunge Cold Plunge can offer a much more luxurious experience.
 A cold plunge is just as it sounds — emerging yourself in cold water (below 59 degrees Fahrenheit) for a goal time of around three minutes.
-These plunges can have both physical and mental benefits, potentially boosting immunity, speeding up recovery, helping with weight loss, and even calming your mind and providing mental clarity.
-This product is made for those who cold plunge regularly and want a pool that can be ready to go for them when they need it.
+These plunges can have physical and mental benefits, potentially boosting immunity, speeding up recovery, helping with weight loss, and even calming your mind and providing mental clarity.
+This product is ideal for those looking to experience the many benefits of ice baths with a tub that is ready to go for them.

-The problem with a basic trash can cold plunge is that you have to set up the can, wait for it to fill, and dump in the perfect amount of ice to reach your goal temperature before you hop in.
-The Plunge Cold Plunge is a large bath that once filled, can adjust the temperature down to 39 degrees (all temps are in Fahrenheit).
-And The Cold Plunge can hold that temp for a whole day.
-There are also upgraded models of the Cold Plunge that can reach jacuzzi temperatures (103 degrees), but since we only got our hands on the Cold Plunge, this review will focus mostly on the physical build of that model — though we will let you know what your other options are, as well.
-If you are an avid cold plunger and looking for a clean, regulated way to take your daily plunges, The Plunge Cold Plunge is a great — though luxury — option.
+The problem with a basic trash can cold plunge is that you must set up the can, wait for it to fill, and dump in the perfect amount of ice to reach your goal temperature.
+The Plunge Cold Plunge is a true plug-and-plunge cold plunge that can reach temperatures as cold as 39 degrees (all temperatures are in Fahrenheit) and hold it there for a whole day.
+There are also Hot & Cold Plunge models with temps reaching 103 degrees.
+If you are an avid cold plunger and looking for a clean, regulated way to take your daily plunges, The Plunge Cold Plunge is a great — though luxury — option worth considering.

 This ergonomic tub design sits at 24 inches tall, 67 inches long, and 43 inches wide giving users ample room to lie down and relax in a soak.
 The Plug-and-Plunge design makes setting up and filling up simple — its water hookup works with a standard garden hose.